 The demand draft that I got was in favor ‘PAO (Secretariat), MHA’ and should be payable at New Delhi, as per the email I received from the FRRO Bangalore.However, I would request you to get the demand draft in favor of “Pay and Accounts Officer (Secretariat)”.
 This is displayed on the OCI website.
 The DD should not be older than 15 days on the date of document submission.

 I got mine from HDFC bank.

 OCI Card Fees in USA & outside India

 OCI card fees in USA or any other country outside India are $275.
-However, you might need to pay some extra amount as service charge and all, in case you are applying through a third party agent.
+However, you might need to pay some extra amount as a service charge and all if you are applying through a third-party agent.

 Step 3: Get OCI Appointment in FRRO/Indian Embassy